The Role of Counting in Quality Control

 Getting Started

-Start with a pilot on one inspection station or one shift.
-Load digitaltallycounter.com/counters/tally-counter on a tablet and place it alongside your current paper process.
-Run both methods concurrently for a few days.
-Compare accuracy, speed, and inspector preference.
+Run a pilot on one station or one shift.
+Load whichever counter you are evaluating — digitaltallycounter.com/counters/tally-counter is one option — on a tablet and put it next to the existing paper process.
+Run them in parallel for a week.